Pre-training Language Models for Comparative Reasoning: Pre-training Framework

 \section{Pre-training Framework}

-Our framework explicitly teaches language models at the pre-training stage about comparative reasoning.
-Specifically, they are given a pair of documents, each describing an entity, and are trained to generate a piece of text pertaining to the comparison between these two entities.
-Regarding the types of output texts, we design three sequence-to-sequence pre-training tasks that require the model to simultaneously attend to both documents and extract information for pairwise comparison.
-The pre-training tasks include comparative answer generation ($\S$\ref{sec:pretrain_1}), question-answer generation ($\S$\ref{sec:pretrain_2}), and summarization ($\S$\ref{sec:pretrain_3}).
+To enhance the ability of LMs in comparative reasoning, we introduce a novel framework for pre-training LMs on a collected corpus of comparative entities.
+Specifically, LMs are given a pair of documents, each describing an entity, and are trained to generate target sequences which require comparison between the entities.
+We consider three types of target sequences: an answer to a comparative question, a question-answer pair that requires comparative reasoning, and a comparative summary of entities.
+Correspondingly, we design three text-to-text pre-training tasks that require the LMs to simultaneously attend to both documents and extract information for pairwise comparison.
+This framework enables them to handle various downstream scenarios that require comparative reasoning.

-To enable large-scale pre-training with a data collection, we utilized structured data (e.g., Wikidata) and unstructured corpora (e.g., Gigawords, CC-News and Wikipedia) to obtain quintuples, a novel structural unit on entity comparison.
-Then we convert the quintuples to textual components for the sequence-to-sequence pre-training.
+To collect data for large-scale pre-training, we extract comparable entity pairs with their properties by combining structured and unstructured data.
+The extracted data are first formulated as quintuples (elaborated in \S\ref{sec:notation} to show their comparative nature), which are later used for text-to-text pre-training.